Cluxive

 We retain information for as long as reasonably necessary to provide the service, maintain account history, support customers, improve platform reliability, investigate incidents, comply with law, resolve disputes, and enforce our agreements.

-• chat, lead, onboarding, and knowledge records may be retained while the customer account remains active and for a reasonable period afterward;
+• chat, lead, onboarding, booking, calendar, and knowledge records may be retained while the customer account remains active and for a reasonable period afterward;

 Cluxive and its service providers may process information in the United States or other countries where we or our providers operate.
 Those countries may have data protection rules that differ from the rules in your jurisdiction.
 Where required, we will use legally recognized transfer mechanisms or comparable safeguards.

 Cluxive uses administrative, technical, and organizational measures designed to protect information against unauthorized access, misuse, loss, or alteration.
-These measures include role-based access controls, authentication controls, rate limiting, audit logging, and other product and infrastructure safeguards.
+These measures include role-based access controls, authentication controls, rate limiting, audit logging, encrypted storage for sensitive integration secrets, and other product and infrastructure safeguards.

 No method of transmission or storage is completely secure, and we cannot guarantee absolute security.
-Customers are responsible for choosing appropriate use cases, limiting sensitive data, and maintaining the security of their own systems and users.
+Customers are responsible for choosing appropriate use cases, limiting sensitive data, maintaining the security of their own systems and users, and configuring connected services such as calendars or email routing responsibly.

 Depending on your location and the context in which we process your information, you may have rights to access, correct, delete, export, or object to certain processing, or to limit certain uses of your information.
 Rights may be subject to verification, legal exceptions, and role distinctions.